whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 3. Under the USB tab, identify the Bluetooth port and set it as internal.
 The UVC camera can also be set as internal.
 Export and obtain the codeless injection kext and SSDTs in ~/Desktop.
 Delete the SSDTs.
 4. Install the USBPorts.kext in /L*/E* (Refer to https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/ for more information.).
 5. Rebuild cache and reboot.
-- Note: USBPorts.kext in /kexts/other/additional is specifically for my own X510UA-BQ490.
-Creating your own mapping is recommended to avoid shutdown/sleep errors..

 ## Install RehabMan's Null Ethernet